christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 ---
 layout: post
-title:  "Tensorflow : Google Deeplearning Library, let's give it a try"
+title:  "Tensorflow : a deep learning library by Google, let's give it a try"
 date:   2015-11-11 23:00:51
 categories: deep learning
 ---